Unexplained weight loss occurs when people lose weight without changing their diet or exercise routine.

 Cancer refers to any disease in which abnormal and mutated cells rapidly multiply and eventually invade healthy tissue.

 Other early symptoms of cancer to pay attention to include:

 - changes in bowel or bladder function

 A person may also experience unexplained weight loss as a result of:

 Anyone can experience unexplained weight loss, regardless of their sex.
 However, whether a person is male or female can increase their risk for certain conditions that can cause this symptom.

 According to a 2018 study, adult women who are between the ages of 25–29 years or older than 35 years have a significantly higher risk than men of Crohn’s disease.
 After 45 years of age, men have a substantially higher risk of ulcerative colitis than women.

-While body weight can fluctuate naturally, a person should contact a doctor if they lose more than 5% of their baseline body weight within 6–12 months without making any changes to their diet or exercise routine.
+While body weight can fluctuate naturally, a person should contact a doctor if they lose

 A doctor may be able to diagnose the underlying cause of unexplained weight loss by performing a physical examination and reviewing a person’s medical history.